 Configure Delivery Controllers

-XenDesktop 7.6 or an earlier version requires the necessary changes to support the Linux VDA.
-Thus, for these versions of XenDesktop, a hotfix or update script is required.
-The installation and verification are provided in this article.
+XenDesktop 7.6 and earlier versions require changes to support the Linux VDA.
+For those versions, a hotfix or update script is required.
+The installation and verification instructions are provided in this article.

 Update Delivery Controller configuration